-The Port benefits from a diverse revenue stream that served us well during the worst of the pandemic, as tourism-dependent revenues from cruise and restaurant operations plummeted but industrial revenues remained stable.
+The Port benefits from a diverse revenue stream that served it well during the worst of the pandemic, as tourism-dependent revenues from cruise and restaurant operations plummeted but industrial revenues remained stable.
 Ultimately, the combination of steady industrial revenues, deep reserves, and stimulus funding allowed the Port to maintain critical operations and service levels.
-Revenues have now returned to prepandemic levels, led by the near-full recovery of leisure tourism.
+Revenues have now returned to pre-pandemic levels, led by the near-full recovery of leisure tourism.
 Cruise passenger volumes set new records, and key attractions along the waterfront continue to bring visitors to the Port.

-Using Port revenue data since the pandemic's onset, guidance from the Controller's Office, and input from tenants, Port staff has developed base, low, and high case five-year revenue scenarios with the following major assumptions shown in Table 2a-1, and illustrated in Figure 2a-2.
+Using Port revenue data since the pandemic's onset, guidance from the Controller's Office, and input from tenants, Port staff has developed base, low, and high-case five-year revenue scenarios with the following major assumptions.

+Deer Estimated 5-Yr

+Cumulative

+- ¥ Variance from Base

+, 2

+Low: \$(2.7M)

+U High: \$2.1M

+0 0 . .

+025-26.
+0

+of FY 2025-26.

+fiscal years.

+Due non densie levrele Due nondensie levele

+2 to return by 2027 .
+Low: \$(2.6M)

+2029.
+Ulah: ¢5 5M

+High: \$5.5M

+vide vacancy Vacancy will neak Vacancy is

+, , , , , , , , , , , , , , , , , , , Low: \$(3.6M)

+2017. \$(3.011)

+0 - High: \$4.2M

+, 0

+0

+sition to the Transition beginning Transition effective

+mid-FY 2025-26 with Low: \$(16.5M)

+conservative revenue

+-25 with increases. revenue increases.
+High: \$26.4M

+erate revenue /

+ases.

-Assumptions Base (Budget Basis) Low High Re-Leasing Northern Waterfront Restaurants Five currently vacant restaurant spaces will be generating revenue by the beginning of FY 2025-26.
-Only one existing vacancy will be filled by mid-FY 2025-26.
-In addition, three expiring restaurant and retail leases are to be rebid, contributing to a revenue gap in the next two fiscal years.
-Six currently vacant restaurant spaces will be re-leased at different times during the two fiscal years, but all will generate revenues by the end of FY 2025-26.
-Hotel Occupancy (a proxy for tourism) Occupancy will return to pre-pandemic levels will be seen by 2029.
-Pre-pandemic levels will only be seen after 2029.
-Pre-pandemic levels to return by 2027.
-Office Vacancy Citywide vacancy peaked in 2023 and started making a slow recovery extending beyond 2029.
-Vacancy will peak much later in 2025.
-As a result, the low case assumes a re-leasing period of 18 months on large office leases that expire during the forecast window.
-Vacancy is forecasted to come down from its 2023 peak and recover slightly faster than the base case, but still beyond 2029.
-Parking Transition to the new parking model begins in mid-FY 2024-25 with moderate revenue increases.
-Transition beginning of mid-FY 2025-26 with conservative revenue increases.
-Transition beginning effective beginning of FY 2024-25 with high revenue increases.
+sition to the barking model is in mid-FY -25 with erate revenue LowLowCurrently it restaurant es will be rating revenue e beginning of 025-26.Only one existing vacancy will be filled by mid-FY 2025-26.
+In addition, three expiring restaurant and retail leases are to be rebid, contributing to a revenue gap for those udget Basis)LowHighcurrently the restaurant es will be rating revenue e beginning of 025-26.Only one existing vacancy will be filled by mid-FY 2025-26.
+In addition, three expiring restaurant and retail leases are to be rebid, contributing to a revenue gap for those spaces in the next two fiscal years.Six currently vacant restaurant spaces will be re-leased at different times during the two fiscal years, but all will generate revenues by the end of FY 2025-26.pancy will n to pre- emic levels byPre-pandemic levels will only be seen after 2029.Pre-pandemic levels to return by 2027.vide vacancy ed in 2023 and ded making a recovery ding beyondVacancy will peak much later in 2025.
+As a result, the low case assumes a re-leasing period of 18 months on large office leases that expire during the forecast window.Vacancy is forecasted to come down from its 2023 peak and recover slightly faster than the base case, but still beyond 2029.sition to the parking model s in mid-FY -25 with erate revenueTransition beginning mid-FY 2025-26 with conservative revenue increases.Transition effective beginning of FY 2024-25 with high revenue increases.

-Table 2a-1: Revenue Scenario Major Assumptions
+Table 2a-1: Revenue Scenario Assumptions